 Technical SEO is one of the main pillars of SEO.

 Without technical SEO, websites would not be as crawlable by search engines and one could make an argument that user experience (UX) across the internet would suffer as well.

 So who wins with their technical SEO tools, Ahrefs or SEMrush?

 SEMrush’s technical SEO capabilities and monitoring center around their Site Audit option, located in the left sidebar of their main application.

-The main dashboard for a configured Site Audit looks thus:
+The main dashboard for a configured Site Audit:

 The Site Audit provides:

-- Number of pages crawled per crawl (and ability to change this)
+- The number of pages crawled per crawl (and the ability to change this).

-- Ability to hide “issues” that are not really issues;
+- Ability to hide “non-issues” that don’t hurt your score.

-- Numbers of issues in each bucket (Errors/Warnings/Notices) and change over time.
+- Numbers of issues in each bucket (Errors/Warnings/Notices) and changes over time.

 - Crawled Pages